techidaily/site-screen-recording/source/_posts/updated-2024-approved-top-tier-tools-transforming-remote-discussions.md

 The WhatsApp is a renowned application and it is easily accessible for different age groups.
 The user-friendly environment assists you to text, make video calls easily.
 The controls are explicit and you can perform the desired action without much difficulty.
 In this group video chat app, you can allow only four participants and there are no options to send emoji, stickers during the chat.
 This app creates a video chat using the phone number of the participants.
 The only advantage of this group video call is that it is an end-to-end encrypted process according to the information provided by the company.
 This app supports Android and iOS.
 The desktop version does not support video chat feature.
 It is suitable for personal use and another highlighted fact is that you can make video calls without any cost.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LeKJBWb6Jhk?si=AnViizAPiIT1YCRA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ### 6. [FaceTime](https://support.apple.com/en-us/HT204380)

 Compatibility: iOS, iPad and Mac OS